ClozapineReturn to Clozapine overview

 Clozapine levels can be changed by high doses of caffeine

-- If you drink a lot of coffee, cola drinks or caffeine drinks, it can increase your level of clozapine in the body and this might be dangerous.
+- If you drink a lot of coffee, cola drinks or other high caffeine drinks, it may increase your level of clozapine and this might be dangerous.

-- If you suddenly stop drinking caffeine, it could make the level fall.
+- If you suddenly stop drinking caffeine, it could make your clozapine level fall.

-- Do not make any changes to your diet and drinks before talking to your doctor, so they can watch your clozapine levels.
+- Do not make big changes to your diet and drinks before talking to your doctor, so they can watch your clozapine levels.

 Some people may wet the bed when taking clozapine